 - What are the payment modes?

-- Who can I reach out to if I face a problem during operation?
+- Who can I contact if I face a problem during an operation?

-So, I simply set out to assess each website based on these questions to see how they work, and without a doubt, Outdoorsy is one of the best websites I came across.
+So, I set out to assess each website based on these questions to see how they work, and without a doubt, Outdoorsy is one of the best websites for the RV rental process.

-I have compiled all the essential information about the platform, from its operation, key features to the significant pros and cons in this Outdoorsy review so that you can decide, is Outdoorsy worth it or not.
+I have compiled all the essential information about the platform, from its operation and key features to the significant pros and cons, in this Outdoorsy review so that you can decide whether Outdoorsy is worth it or not.

 What is Outdoorsy?

-RV owners who have their giant vehicles sitting around in their garage can list them and rent them out for money to renters.
-Renters, on the other hand, can browse through the list of options available, look for an RV in their preferred location, and take it on rent.
+RV owners who have their giant vehicles sitting around in their garages can list them and rent them out for money to renters.
+On the other hand, renters can browse through the list of options available, look for an RV in their preferred location, and take it on rent.

 Besides that, the platform provides other facilities such as communication between the owner and renter, payment gateway integration, and categorized listing to make the task easier for both parties.